WAYS TO VOTE

 Why voters choose this option:

-• You receive your ballot on-site and submit it immediately
+You receive your ballot on-site and submit it immediately

-• You can be confident your vote is counted right away
+You can be confident your vote is counted right away

-2. Vote In Person with an Absentee Ballot
+2. Vote early In Person

 Why voters choose this option: